Poshmark, eBay & Mercari Reseller Inventory Spreadsheet

-After almost a year of selling on Poshmark, I have realized how important a Reseller Inventory Spreadsheet is!
+After almost two years of selling on Poshmark, I have realized how important a Reseller Inventory Spreadsheet is!
 I have also begun to feel more confident as a seller and decided to branch out to selling on eBay!
 If you’ve sold on eBbay before, you know the nuances of the shipping costs & how their fees are calculated, but I’ll talk more about that later!

 This is a very detailed post on how to use the inventory tracker sheet I created!
 To get the most out of this post, it would be best for you to first download the spreadsheet.
 You can do that here!